mythz/jquip/README.md

 ## Best Practices

 Contrary to the strong-held opinions of many "javascipt experts" DOMContentReady is rarely the fastest solution to run your app's logic.
-It is a *safer option* but in most cases your app will run faster if you execute your javascript below the HTML elements they reference.
-This is the guidance from the
-[Google Apps](https://groups.google.com/forum/#!msg/closure-library-discuss/G-7Ltdavy0E/RjllWWJTXAcJ) and YUI developer teams (amongst others).
+It is a *safer option* but in most cases your app will run faster if you execute your javascript somewhere below the HTML elements they reference even if it's at the bottom of your page it will fire before DOMContentReady which is no longer required.
+This is the guidance from the [Google Apps](https://groups.google.com/forum/#!msg/closure-library-discuss/G-7Ltdavy0E/RjllWWJTXAcJ) and YUI developer teams (amongst others).
 If you can't control where user scripts are placed, DOMContentReady is still a suitable option.
 This [answer on StackOverflow](http://stackoverflow.com/q/1439382/85785) provides a good overview over when to use it.

-We thought we'd clarify as we've received a lot of feedback on this issue - this is why jQuery's popular **docready** is a plugin and not included by default - simply include it as a plugin if you want it.
+We thought we'd clarify as we've received a lot of feedback (aka strong opinions) on this subject - this is why jQuery's popular **docready** is a plugin that's not included by default - simply include it as a plugin if you wish.

 Simarily related, for best page load times you should [move scripts to the bottom](http://developer.yahoo.com/blogs/ydn/posts/2007/07/high_performanc_5/) of your page, e.g. before the closing `</body>` tag.